Tesla Model 3 performance review: really unrivaled good?

 Software: Still unrivaled good?

-Many adore Tesla's software, much like some other fans do with other operating systems and Promake products.
-In the beginning, it was also the best car infotainment software out there.
-There are now many who do it just as well or even better.
-Nevertheless, at the current time there is probably no system that acts as quickly and seamlessly as that of a Tesla.
+Many people adore Tesla's software, just as many fans do with other operating systems and products.
+At the beginning, it was also the best car infotainment software there was.
+Now there are many that do it just as well or in some cases better.
+Nevertheless, at the moment there is probably no system that works as quickly and seamlessly as Tesla's.
 But times are changing.

 While the Tesla route planner always only plans its own supercharger charging stations, almost everyone else can now also boast a solid charging route planner and use many different providers.
 Of course, this gives the user more freedom in choosing his loading breaks.